Stabilizations of $\mathbb{E}_\infty$ Operads and $p$-Adic Stable Homotopy Theory: Notations, Terminology and Conventions

-\subsection{Notations, Terminology and Conventions}
+\section{Notations, Terminology and Conventions}

 We list here some notations, terminology and conventions which are used throughout the work.
-We do this for ease of reference and because setting them in place now will allow us to be precise in our statements and constructions in later parts of the work.
+We do this for ease of reference and because setting them in place now will allow us to be precise in our statements and constructions in later parts of the work. \\

-\textbf{General:} \begin{itemize} \item For each integer $n \ge 0$, $[n]$ denotes the poset $0 \to 1 \to \cdots \to n$. \item For each integer $n \ge 0$, $(n)$ denotes the set $\{1,\dots,n\}$; $(0)$ is the empty set. \item For $n \ge 0$, $\Sigma_n$ denotes the symmetric group on $n$ letters; $\Sigma_0$ is the trivial group, where the unique element is thought of as representing the unique isomorphism on the empty set. \end{itemize}
+\textbf{General:} \begin{itemize} \item For each integer $d \ge 0$, $[d]$ denotes the poset $0 \to 1 \to \cdots \to d$. \item For each integer $d \ge 0$, $(d)$ denotes the set $\{1,\dots,d\}$; $(0)$ is the empty set. \item For $d \ge 0$, $\Sigma_d$ denotes the symmetric group on $d$ letters; $\Sigma_0$ is the trivial group, where the unique element is thought of as representing the unique isomorphism on the empty set. \item The ends of proofs are marked by $\square$.
+The ends of remarks are marked by $\vert\vert$. \end{itemize}

-\textbf{In relation to simplicial sets:} \begin{itemize} \item The category of simplicial sets will be denoted by $\mathsf{Spc}$, and that of based simplicial sets by $\mathsf{Spc}_*$. \item For each integer $d \ge 0$, $\Delta_d$ denotes the standard $d$-dimensional simplex as a simplicial set. \item Given a simplicial set $S$, $S_n^{\text{nd}}$ denotes the non-degenerate $n$-simplices of $S$. \end{itemize}
+\textbf{In relation to simplicial sets:} \begin{itemize} \item The category of simplicial sets will be denoted by $\mathsf{Spc}$, and that of based simplicial sets by $\mathsf{Spc}_*$. \item For each integer $d \ge 0$, $\Delta_d$ denotes the standard $d$-dimensional simplex as a simplicial set. \item Given a simplicial set $S$, $S_d^{\text{nd}}$ denotes the non-degenerate $d$-simplices of $S$. \item The disjoint basepoint functor, the left adjoint to the forgetful functor from $\mathsf{Spc}_*$ to $\mathsf{Spc}$, will be denoted by $(-)_+$. \end{itemize}